Miles and points beginners often ask which travel rewards credit cards for beginners are the best. It’s understandable.

 If your travel goals include more international travel than domestic, a United miles/hotel points combo will be more useful than Southwest Rapid Rewards points.

-United miles are great for domestic and international travel on United or any of their Star Alliance partners.
-Even with United’s stopover rule changes and United ditching their award charts, there are still ways to redeem United miles for a solid value.
+United miles are good for domestic and international travel on United or any of their Star Alliance partners.
+Even with United ditching their award charts, there are still ways to redeem United miles for a solid value.

 As with all the above mentioned Chase credit cards, the United Explorer card offers a solid welcome bonus for meeting a minimum spend.

-Cardholders also get 2 United Club passes each year, priority boarding, a free checked bag, and a $100 Global Entry Fee.
+Cardholders also get 2 United Club passes each year, priority boarding, a free checked bag, a $100 Global Entry Fee, and exclusive award space seen only by cardholders.

-The card earns 2 United miles per dollar at restaurants and hotel accommodations booked directly with the hotel.
+The card earns 2x restaurants and hotel accommodations booked directly with the hotel and it has no foreign exchange fees.

 Chase’s co-branded hotel cards include the: